Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks

-From claim \ref{claim_case5} we know that each commodity is assigned to exactly one compatible sort pair in the optimal solution.
-Let commodity $k \in K$ denote element $x_k \in U$, $\vert K \vert = n$ and set of sort pairs $S = \{1,2,\cdots,m\}$.
-Define $K_i = \{k \in K : x_k \in E_i\}$ as the set of commodities or elements that can be covered by selecting sort pairs $i \in \{1,2,\cdots,m\}$.
-Now note that finding the smallest number of sort pairs $s \in S$ such that all commodities in $K$ are covered is equivalent to finding the smallest number of subsets $i \in \{1,2,\cdots,m\}$ to cover all elements in $U$. \end{proof}
+From claim \ref{claim_case5}, we know that each commodity is assigned to exactly one outbound terminal in the optimal solution.
+Let commodity $k \in K$ denote element $x_k \in U$, $\vert K \vert = n$ and set of outbound terminals $A = \{1,2,\cdots,m\}$.
+Define $K_i = \{k \in K: x_k \in E_i\}$ as the set of commodities or elements that can be covered by selecting outbound terminals $i \in \{1,2,\cdots,m\}$.
+Now note that finding the smallest number of outbound terminals $a \in A$ such that all commodities in $K$ are covered is equivalent to finding the smallest number of subsets $i \in \{1,2,\cdots,m\}$ to cover all elements in $U$. \end{proof}